DeclarativeHub/ReactiveKit/README.md

 It's a one-liner!

 Note that `lane` is available only on macOS 10.14, iOS 12, tvOS 12, watchOS 5 or higher.
-If you are compiling for older system versions, you can use `laneIfAvailable` operator for convenience, but keep in mind that event logging will then silently fail when testing on older system versions.
+If you are compiling for older system versions, you can use the `laneIfAvailable` operator for convenience, but keep in mind that event logging will then silently fail when testing on older system versions.

 ### Debug operator